-CRM Analyst, Westpac New Zealand Limited Master of Analytics Bachelor of Mathematical Sciences in Analytics and Applied Mathematics
+CRM Analyst, Westpac Master of Analytics Bachelor of Mathematical Sciences in Analytics and Applied Mathematics

-"With the rapid rise in computer technology, having skills in computer science and data analytics is becoming more important and opening many career pathways.
-Big data is becoming increasingly valued in larger companies, and I'm planning to research using big data as part of my master's degree project.
+"An understanding of computing and analytics is crucial in today's technologydriven world.
+With the rapid rise in computer technology, having skills in computer science and data analytics is becoming more important and opening many career pathways.
+Big data is becoming increasingly valued in larger companies.